Massacre at Ayyadieh: Massacre

-After the fall of Acre, Richard I wanted to exchange a large number of Muslim prisoners from the city for the True Cross, 100,000 gold pieces and 1600 Christians held captive by Saladin.
+After the fall of Acre, Richard I wanted to exchange a large number of Muslim prisoners from the city for the True Cross, 100,000 gold pieces and 1,600 Christian prisoners of war held captive by Saladin.
 A deal was struck and a deadline set for Saladin to fulfill his part of the deal.

 Distrust between the two leaders developed and a breakdown of negotiations ensued, each side demanding that their opponent's hostages be released first.
-After the agreed time limit for the Saracens to hand over the cross had expired, Richard, increasingly under the impression that Saladin was stalling, decided to have his hostages publicly executed.
+After the agreed time limit for the Muslims to hand over the cross had expired, Richard, increasingly under the impression that Saladin was stalling, decided to have his hostages publicly executed.
 On 16 August Richard ordered that all the prisoners from Acre should be taken to a small hill called Ayyadieh.
 He ordered 2700 Turkish hostages to be led bound out of the city to be beheaded.

 The massacre was controversial for contemporary Christian sources.
 The Itinerarium Peregrinorum estimated that 2700 Turkish hostages were killed, but do not mention any non-combatants that were present.
 Christian sources at the time take care to mention the strategic burden of the hostages as well as the transgressions of Saladin before the massacre was ordered.
 Baha ad-Din indicates that even many of the crusaders disapproved of Richard's actions and couldn't understand why Richard ordered the executions.

 Parts of the Ayyubid army became so enraged by the killings that they attempted to charge the Crusader lines but were repeatedly beaten back, allowing Richard I and his forces to retire in good order.